php-fig/fig-standards/bylaws/004-psr-workflow.md

 vote is called.

 When the author(s) and sponsors agree that the proposal is ready to become a PSR, an acceptance vote is called.
-The coordinator must publish a thread on the Mailing List with the subject "[VOTE] PSR-N: Title of the proposal" to announce the vote.
+The coordinator must publish a thread on the Mailing List with the subject "[VOTE][Accept] PSR-N: Title of the proposal" to announce the vote.
 The vote must adhere to [the voting protocol][voting].

 ### 2.4 Accepted